 After graduating University I lived for over a year abroad in Italy.
 I came home to Canada the winter of 2009 it was then that I met my now husband.
 A few years after we got married we took our honeymoon summer road trip across Canada.
 That is when I redound and fell in love with everything fibre.
 From fluffy clouds of unwashed Alpaca to greasy sheep's fleece, carded batts, and hand painted yarns, I was hooked.

 My love affair with fibre (from the crimp, to the texture, to the transformation from raw fleece to finished product) has taken me on an extraordinary journey of creation.
-I love every aspect of my business from searching out of raw fleeces to the spinning of hand carded batts, to large felting projects.
+I love every aspect of my business from searching out of raw fleeces to the spinning of hand carded batts, to large felting & mixed media projects.
 I have transformed and deepend my artistic practice to include the tactile world of fibre.

-Over the last three years Sarah Elizabeth Fibre Works has grown from a hazy vision to a full time career for myself and part time work for my husband who puts in time behind the scenes as book keeper and production assistant.
+Over the last five years Sarah Elizabeth Fibre Works has grown from a hazy vision to a full time career for myself and part time work for my husband who puts in time behind the scenes as book keeper and production assistant.